Kyrgyzstan: Independence

-According to a 2013 Gallup poll, 62% of Kyrgyz people say that the collapse of the Soviet Union harmed their country, while only 16% said that the collapse benefitted it.

-Independence

 In October 1991, Akayev ran unopposed and was elected president of the new independent republic by direct ballot, receiving 95 percent of the votes cast.
-Together with representatives of seven other Republics that same month, he signed the Treaty of the Economic Community.
-The new leaders of three out of four Soviet Union's founding republics, Russia, Belarus and Ukraine, on 8 December 1991 signed the Belavezha Accords, denouncing the Union Treaty of 1922, declaring that the Union would cease to exist and proclaimed the Commonwealth of Independent States (CIS) in its place.
+Together with representatives of seven other republics that same month, he signed the Treaty of the Economic Community.
+On 8 December the leaders of three out of four Soviet Union's founding republics (Russia, Belarus and Ukraine) signed the Belavezha Accords, denouncing the Union Treaty of 1922, declaring that the Soviet Union would cease to exist and proclaimed the Commonwealth of Independent States in its place.

-On 21 December 1991, Kyrgyzstan (Note: Kyrgyzstan declared independence from the Soviet Union on 31 August 1991, following a vote by its Supreme Soviet.) agreed with the other four Central Asian Republics, Tajikistan, (Note: Tajikistan declared independence from the Soviet Union on 9 September 1991, by decision of its Supreme Soviet.)
+On 21 December Kyrgyzstan (Note: Kyrgyzstan declared independence from the Soviet Union on 31 August 1991, following a vote by its Supreme Soviet.) agreed with the other four Central Asian Republics (Tajikistan, (Note: Tajikistan declared independence from the Soviet Union on 9 September 1991, by decision of its Supreme Soviet.)
 Turkmenistan, (Note: Turkmenistan declared independence from the Soviet Union on 27 October 1991, following a unanimous vote in its Supreme Council.)
-Uzbekistan, (Note: Uzbekistan declared independence on 31 August 1991, and the decision was confirmed by a law passed the same day.) and Kazakhstan (Note: Kazakhstan declared independence on 16 December 1991, becoming the last Soviet republic to do so.) to the Alma-Ata Protocols, formally entering the Commonwealth with Armenia, (Note: Armenia declared independence on 21 September 1991, confirmed by a nationwide referendum held on the same day.)
+Uzbekistan, (Note: Uzbekistan declared independence on 31 August 1991, and the decision was confirmed by a law passed the same day.) and Kazakhstan (Note: Kazakhstan declared independence on 16 December 1991, becoming the last Soviet republic to do so.)) to the Alma-Ata Protocol, formally entering the commonwealth with Armenia, (Note: Armenia declared independence on 21 September 1991, confirmed by a nationwide referendum held on the same day.)
 Azerbaijan, (Note: Azerbaijan declared independence on 30 August 1991, through a resolution adopted by its Supreme Soviet.)
 Moldova, (Note: Moldova declared independence on 27 August 1991, through a vote of its parliament following the failed Soviet coup.) and Ukraine.
 (Note: Ukraine declared independence on 24 August 1991; this was confirmed by over 90% of voters in a national referendum on 1 December 1991.)
-Finally, Kyrgyzstan gained full independence on 25 December 1991.
-The following day, on 26 December 1991, the Soviet Union ceased to exist.
-In 1992, Kyrgyzstan joined the United Nations and the Organization for Security and Co-operation in Europe (OSCE).
-On 5 May 1993, the official name changed from the Republic of Kyrgyzstan to the Kyrgyz Republic following the adoption of a new constitution.
+Kyrgyzstan gained full independence on 25 December 1991.
+On 26 December the Soviet Union ceased to exist.
+In 1992, Kyrgyzstan joined the United Nations and the Organization for Security and Co-operation in Europe.
+On 5 May 1993, the official name changed from the Republic of Kyrgyzstan to the Kyrgyz Republic following the adoption of the Constitution of Kyrgyzstan.
 Kyrgyzstan celebrates its Independence Day annually on 31 August, the anniversary of its declaration of independence in 1991.